 The following examples, drawn from a class of 19 students and shared with their permission, showcase individual work on selected signs and represent five different analytical approaches.
 Each example includes the student’s photograph of the sign, along with a key segment of their analysis and interpretation, presented in both Chinese and English translation.

 Hardware Store Sign

-Nate had walked past the hardware store in Excerpt 1 several times a week, but it was the LL project that prompted him to examine it more closely.
+Nick had walked past the hardware store in Excerpt 1 several times a week, but it was the LL project that prompted him to examine it more closely.

 Excerpt 1

 Nick’s Reflection